git-learnt/POS/README.md

-ecommerce website with POS intergration
+Ecommerce Website with POS intergration